 How quickly might I see my pet’s condition improve?

 It will take around 4 weeks for the supplement to be “loaded” into your pet’s system.
-After about 4-6weeks you might start to see a change or improvement in your pet’s symptoms.
+After about 4 to 6 weeks you might start to see a change or improvement in your pet’s symptoms.
 Changes in activity levels may be subtle at first.

 What can Dasuquin be used for?